cloudfoundry/stratos/src/frontend/packages/core/src/shared/components/monaco-editor/README.md

 # Monaco Editor Component

-A standalone Angular component that provides Monaco Editor integration with full ngx-monaco-editor API compatibility.
+A standalone Angular component that wraps Monaco Editor behind an ngx-monaco-editor-style API.
+The wrapper component is the whole public surface — the raw Monaco instance is never exposed.

 ## Features